 - Experienced manager with a strong track record (past performance is not a guide to the future)

 Albion has been managing VCTs for over 20 years.
 The original Albion VCT launched in 1996, followed by Albion Development VCT, Albion Technology and General VCT and Albion Enterprise VCT.
-The Albion managers later took on two additional VCTs, Crown Place and Kings Arms Yard in 2005 and 2011 respectively.
+The Albion managers later acquired two additional VCTs, Crown Place and Kings Arms Yard in 2005 and 2011 respectively.

 Albion Capital originally started life as the venture capital arm of Close Brothers in 1996.
-The company then rebranded to form Albion Ventures in 2009 after a management buyout.
+The company rebranded to form Albion Ventures in 2009 after a management buyout.
 Most recently it rebranded as Albion Capital.
-Currently, Albion has over £400 million in assets in its six VCTs.
-The wider Albion Group manages over £1 billion.
+Currently, the Albion team manages approximately £460 million in VCTs.
+The wider Albion Group has over £1 billion under investment management or administration.

 Historically, the Albion VCTs have differed in their strategy.
-However, the six VCTs now typically invest in the same spread of companies, albeit with different weightings.
+However, the five VCTs now typically invest in the same spread of companies, albeit with different weightings.

 This is not the only adjustment triggered by the regulatory change.
 For example, instead of investing larger initial sums, Albion is now looking to commit smaller amounts and provide follow-on funding once a business has met its initial targets.
 This should allow Albion to gather a broader base of companies and select those worthy of additional investment.